 - Following through with promises

-- Thank them (seems simple but, makes a difference)
+- Thank them (it seems simple but makes a difference)

 - Create a productive environment where they shouldn't be afraid to ask questions

 Workers value organizations that offer three specific things: